RainbowMiner/RainbowMiner/README.md

 - PowerPrice: power price for this timespan, leave empty for default powerprice
 - Pause: if set to "1", miners will be paused during this timespan
 - Enable: if set to "1", this timespan will be used
+- EnableUpdate: set to "1" to allow automatic updates during this timespan (and if EnableUpdateWhenScheduled is set to 1 in config.txt) [default=0]
+- EnableMiningHeatControl: set to "1" to allow mining heat control during this timespan (and if EnableMiningHeatControl is set to 1 in config.txt) [default=0]
+- MiningHeatControl: set specific mining heat control value, during that timespan
+- Algorithm: restrict mining to specific algorithms, during that timespan
+- ExcludeAlgorithm: disallow mining to specific algorithms, during that timespan
+- CoinSymbol: restrict mining to specific coin symbols, during that timespan
+- ExcludeCoinSymbol: disallow mining to specific coin symbols, during that timespan

 Example